candlerb/snailgun/README.markdown

     # Right
     RAILS_ENV=production fruby script/server

-`fruby script/console` doesn't yet give any speedup, because script/console uses exec to invoke irb.
-Needs a replacement script/console.
+`fruby script/console` doesn't give any speedup, because script/console uses exec to invoke irb.
+Use the supplied `fconsole` instead.

 The environment is not currently passed across the socket to the ruby process.
 This means it's not usable as a fast CGI replacement.